 Volunteering at Burrito Project SF is a great team-building opportunity.
-We are able to accommodate groups of all sizes during our events.
+We are able to accommodate groups of all sizes during our events with a maximum of 50.
+Typically groups bring between 15-20 participants and we fill in the rest of the volunteer roles from our regular volunteer list.

-Help us prepare our vegan rice, beans, and salsa!
-Expect to be slicing, dicing, and chopping.
+Expect to be slicing, dicing, and chopping vegetables.
 Aprons and gloves provided.

 Learn how to roll the perfect burrito from our team.
 Gloves and aprons will be provided, wear comfortable shoes.